jackpal/jackpal.github.io/_posts/2018-11-22-Solving_the_anemone_puzzle_in_Botanicula.md

 ---
 date: 2018-11-22 18:50
 tags: Swift, Games, Botanicula
+title: Solving the anemone puzzle in Botanicula
 ---

-# Solving the anemone puzzle in Botanicula

 [Botanicula](https://en.wikipedia.org/wiki/Botanicula) is a whimsical graphical adventure game for the iPad and other computers.
 One of the puzzles